-6.A.1 Describe the enteprise's policy for remediation of negative impacts on people, animals, society and the environment
+6.A.1 Describe the enteprise's policy for remediation of negative impact

 If ITP Group activities are found to cause or contribute to a negative impact on people, society, or the environment, we will stop the activities and seek to provide a remedy.
 If the supplier is responsible for the negative impact, this one is responsible for providing remedy.
 However, in such cases, we will provide support to our supplier in terms of guidance and in areas where we find our competencies to be helpful.
 In all instances of core violation against our Code of Conduct or other salient occurrences demanding immediate action and/or remediation, our CEO as well as the supplier management must be contacted and informed.
 Regardless of who carries the responsibility, a dialogue between the related parties must be established.